BrainJS/brain.js/README.md

 ## Training

 Use `train()` to train the network with an array of training data.
 The network has to be trained with all the data in bulk in one call to `train()`.
 More training patterns will probably take longer to train, but will usually result in a network better at classifying new patterns.

+### Note

+Training is computationally expensive, so you should try to train the network offline (or on a Worker) and use the `toFunction()` or `toJSON()` options to plug the pre-trained network into your website.

 ### Data format